Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Results

-The ubiquitous Michaelis--Menten model of biochemistry~\cite{Michaelis1913} is a perfect example to demonstrate both the benefits of understanding parameter dependence through the lens of model sloppiness and of bringing a Bayesian approach to the topic.
-This model describes the dependence of an enzyme-catalyzed reaction rate $\upsilon$ on substrate concentration $[S]$ as \cite{Cornish-Bowden2015,Briggs1925}
+The ubiquitous Michaelis--Menten model of biochemistry~\cite{Michaelis1913} is a perfect example to demonstrate both the benefits of understanding parameter dependence through the lens of model sloppiness and of bringing a Bayesian approach to the topic \hltext{(Step i, see Methods)}.
+This model describes the dependence of an enzyme-catalyzed reaction rate $\upsilon$ on substrate concentration $[S]$ as \cite{Briggs1925}

 where parameters $k_{cat}$ and $[E_T]$ together dictate the maximum rate of reaction ($\upsilon_{\max}$), while $K_M$ controls the substrate concentrations at which saturation effects become significant \cite{Choi2017}.